 While some pests like termites may benefit our ecosystem as a whole, bed bugs offer no such service.
 Instead, they often cause physical irritation, impact people’s emotional and mental well-being and are a financial burden.
 If there is any aspect to bed bugs that may be considered “good,” it is that they are not known to transmit or spread diseases, unlike other potential home intruders such as mosquitoes.
 However, some individuals may experience infections or other health problems stemming from bed bug bites.

 What are the Signs of a Bed Bug Infestation?

-- Rust-colored blood stains on your sheets, pillowcases, or pajamas
+- Rust-colored blood spots on your bedding or clothing

-- Finding live bed bugs on your bed, other furniture, or walls
+- Live bed bugs or bed bug eggs on your bed, other furniture, or walls

 Using these tips to protect your home may help you prevent a bed bug infestation from happening to you.
 However, in the unfortunate event that a problem does arise, take action now by contacting a bed bug extermination expert, like Eliminate ‘Em, to help you once you identify or suspect a bed bug issue.